Skip to main content

 Suppose you are building an image recommendation application with a library of 8 million images.
 Each image in your library is represented by a 768-dimensional embedding vector.
 Your goal is to swiftly handle a QPS of 1,000 recommendation requests and deliver the top 100 image recommendations in under 30 milliseconds.

-To select the right CU for this requirement, follow these steps:
+To select the right cluster type and query CU for this requirement, follow these steps:

-1. Evaluate Latency: The Performance-optimized CU is the only type that meets the 30-millisecond latency requirement.
+1. Evaluate Latency: The Performance-optimized cluster is the only type that meets the 30-millisecond latency requirement.

-2. Assess Capacity: A single Performance-optimized CU accommodates 1.5 million 768-dimensional vectors.
-To store all 8 million vectors, you would need at least 6 CUs.
+2. Assess Capacity: A single Performance-optimized cluster with 1 query CU accommodates 1.5 million 768-dimensional vectors.
+To store all 8 million vectors, you would need at least 6 query CUs.

-3. Check Throughput: With a top-k setting of 100, the Performance-optimized CU can achieve a QPS of 440.
+3. Check Throughput: With a top-k setting of 100, the Performance-optimized cluster can achieve a QPS of 440.
 To sustain a consistent 1,000 QPS, you would need to triple the number of replicas.

-In conclusion, for this scenario, the Performance-optimized CU is your best bet.
-A configuration of 3 replicas, with each replica consisting of 6 CUs, should serve you perfectly.
+In conclusion, for this scenario, the Performance-optimized cluster is your best bet.
+A configuration of 3 replicas, with each replica consisting of 6 query CUs, should serve you perfectly.